Zeelin82/DistributedTicTacToe/README.md

   #The bully argorithm will be used to elect a leader among replication managers (Servers)

   Client
-    -Will be written i C#
+    - Will be written i C#

   Front end
-    -Will be written i C++
+    - Will be written i C++

   Server
-    -Will be written i C++
+    - Will be written i C++
-    -The server will use passive replication
+    - The server will use passive replication

   Message flow:
     1. Messages will be sent from a client to the front end